harshsinha21/harshsinha21/README.md

 ### This is information about myself including my bio and resume 👋

 All parts of the assignment are completed and validated.
-I was able to implement the photo, and the links to the bio and resume on the index.
+I was able to implement the photo, the 5 css rules and the links to the bio and resume on the index.html.

 This lab took a lot of time to edit and tweak.
 The entire process from learning to application was approximately 6-8hours.
 The longest part being the resume structure.